swift-server-community/mqtt-nio/MQTTNIO.docc/mqttnio.md

 A Swift NIO based MQTT client

-MQTTNIO is a Swift NIO based MQTT v3.1.1 and v5.0 client supporting NIOTransportServices (required for iOS), WebSocket connections and TLS through both NIOSSL and NIOTransportServices.
+MQTTNIO is a Swift NIO based MQTT v3.1.1 and v5.0 client supporting unencrypted, WebSocket connections and TLS through both NIOSSL and NIOTransportServices.

 MQTT (Message Queuing Telemetry Transport) is a lightweight messaging protocol that was developed by IBM and first released in 1999.
 It uses the pub/sub pattern and translates messages between devices, servers, and applications.
 It is commonly used in Internet of things (IoT) technologies.

 ## Usage

 Create a client and connect to the MQTT broker.